tlee753/tlee753.github.io/_posts/2020-02-13-OS-Battery-Life.md

 # OS Battery Life
-I've plenty of people on the internet discussing battery life savings by operating system, but its always by wattage or how the battery life "feels".
+I've seen plenty of people on the internet discussing battery life savings by operating system, but its always by wattage or how the battery life "feels".
 Well, thats great an all but here in the real world, what matters is the time you can spend using the laptop until the battery gives out and you forgot to save your presentation.

 <br>